 Most fitness content online is highlights.
 Perfect form, perfect lighting, perfect results.
 But real transformation happens in the messy middle - the deload weeks, the plateau grinding, the days when you show up but don’t feel strong.

-By connecting my workout tracker directly to this site, I can't hide from the data.
+Tracking everything honestly means I can’t hide from the data.
 Miss a week?
 It shows.
 Have a bad session?
-It's there.
+It’s there.
 Hit a new PR?
-That shows too, but it's earned.
+That shows too, but it’s earned.

 Shout Out to Hevy